 Add additional nameserver addresses and click Finish …

 Remember to click Save when finished to update your settings …

 A confirmation message will let you know that your details have been submitted …

 (Your nameservers have been changed)

-It will take anywhere from a few moments to a day or two for nameserver changes to start taking effect.
-DNS servers world-wide will be notified of the address changes and begin pointing online users to your domain.
-If you experience any problems, contact your host for support.
+It can take anywhere from a few moments to a day or two for the changes to start propagating and taking effect.
+DNS servers worldwide will be notified of the address changes and begin pointing online users to your website.
+If you experience any problems, contact your web host for assistance.

 Here are some free online tools you can use to check that your nameservers have been properly configured and are working correctly:

 (What’s My DNS)